 - Talk to your teen about their peer group or social circle.
 Ask them about their friends.
 You may even invite them for lunch and know more about them.

 - Set rules and plan strategies for success.
 Discuss ways of handling peer pressure and how to say no to alcoholic beverages.

 - Work with other parents from your child’s peer group to monitor their place of gathering and activities.
-Being vigilant is the key to children’s safety.
+Being vigilant and implementing appropriate interventions is the key to children’s safety.

-- Encourage them to attain positive achievements at school and look for opportunities to contribute to their community.
+- Encourage them to attain positive achievements at school and look for opportunities to contribute to their community through education.
 If the teen receives praise and satisfaction from other healthy activities, they may be less likely to turn to alcohol.